Moundsville, West Virginia Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Moundsville, West Virginia students.

-SchoolTutoring Academy’s tutoring programs for Moundsville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Moundsville students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Moundsville District Curriculum Used in Our In-Home Tutoring Programs

 Marshall County Schools realizes the impact that technology will have on students’ future careers.
 In light of this, technology integration is a huge focus and integral part of the curricula.
 Technology integration includes everything from student response clickers to interactive whiteboards to technologies students can access at home as well.
 The curriculum looks towards 21st century learning outcomes as a major goal, ensuring that students are prepared for life after graduation.

 We currently cover the following Moundsville-area school district: Marshall County Schools.

 Educating Our Parents: Understanding the Moundsville District Curriculum

 While technology is well preparing students for careers, Marshall County Schools also values the students holistically.
 The whole student is considered when large decisions are made: social, emotional, physical, and academic.
 The community works together to ensure they properly balance the needs of the whole with the needs of the individual.
 The curriculum is expansive and responsive to these needs and offers students many opportunities beyond core academics.